nihil-momenti/music_moves/report/implementation.rst

 This will give as a final value the current centroid of each hand, ready to be used for the strike detection.

+In `Figure 3`__ the mask, contour and last 10 centroids of the hands can be seen.

 Strike Detection
 ----------------